 1979 NCAA Championship: Bird vs. Magic

 The game started out close but Michigan State separated early and never relinquished the lead.
-They executed a game plan to converge on Bird whenever he approached the baseline to prevent him from getting the ball — It worked and limited Bird’s impact on the game.
+They executed a game plan to converge on Bird whenever he approached the baseline to prevent him from getting the ball.
+It worked and limited Bird's impact on the game.
 The Spartans won 75-64 in the highest-rated and most-watched college basketball game ever.
 Bird finished with 19 points and 13 rebounds.
-Johnson scored 24 points and was named the tournament’s Most Outstanding Player.
+Johnson scored 24 points and was named the tournament's Most Outstanding Player.
 Bird won Naismith College Player of the Year.
-They met a few times after that.

 Compared to other long-tenured college stars like UCLA's Kareem Abdul-Jabbar (Lew Alcindor) and Duke's Christian Laettner, Bird ranks right up there with them as far as significance.
 He averaged 30.3 points and 13.3 rebounds over the course of his career.
 Abdul-Jabbar and Laettner have national championships on him, but Bird single-handedly elevated Indiana State, in the midst of a mediocre stretch, to an undefeated contender.

 They remain the only team to advance to the national championship game in their first NCAA Tournament appearance.